deliciousbrains/github-gardener/README.md

 - Check for open PRs ready for review that are not mergeable, and adds a label and comment to the author.
 - Checks for un-deleted branches on closed PRs, excluding branches with 'release' in their name.
+- Label issues with open PRs with the label 'has PR'

 Coming soon: